MySQL Tech-Feed (en)

 MyEnv is a set of scripts to run …

-Taxonomy upgrade extras: Mysql Environment Database Virtualization Consolidation Saas Multi Instance Myenv
+Taxonomy upgrade extras: Mysql Environment Database Virtualization Consolidation Saas Multi-Instance Myenv

 How many warm MyISAM key blocks do you have?